 My last post about Mexico was entitled Mexico 1963 and it chronicled the year I spent in the Mexican town of San Miguel de Allende at age nine when my father decided to spend a sabbatical year there.

-Fast forward some forty-nine years.
+Fast forward some 48 years.
 Ignoring friends and relatives whose only question was where they should send the ransom money, I convinced my husband, Steve, to join me on my first return visit to San Miguel de Allende.
 Mindful of the State Department warnings about the violent, lawless border region, we flew over the border and northern Mexico, directly to a relatively new international airport in Queretero, Mexico, a city in the central highlands of Mexico in a region known as the Bajío.
 To lessen the stress of our first day, I arranged for a transport service to meet us at the airport and drive us to San Miguel de Allende, about an hour away.

 As we neared San Miguel, it was obvious that things had changed.
 The town, now a small city of 130,000 souls, sprawled farther out into the countryside.
 Where I remembered desert scrub, there were now gated communities, a golf course and a shopping mall, including a big box supermarket.
 But, as the highway gave way to cobblestones, my memories and present day reality started to merge.
 The similarities even after almost fifty intervening years is at least partially explained by its designation as a National Monument by the Mexican government in 1926 which preserved the nature and Spanish colonial style of the historic central district.
 The town is also justly proud of having been named a UNESCO World Heritage Site in 2008.

 Our taxi left us off in front of Casa Carmen, the same guest house where I had stayed as a nine year old with my parents and sisters for two weeks in 1963 while my parents looked for more permanent lodging for our year-long stay.
 As we pulled up along the stuccoed outer wall on the street, I could see a little flicker of concern cross Steve’s eyes.
-He knew my family of origen as serious budget travelers.
+He knew my family of origin as serious budget travelers.
 But, as we entered the delightful central courtyard, complete with a fountain and citrus trees, he relaxed.

 I remembered a courtyard, but something seemed slightly off.
 My memory was that our room had been on the second floor in 1963 and that there had been an outdoor flight of stairs to get there.
 Carolina, the manager, assured me that there had never been a second floor.
 Hey, it was a long time ago….